-Portage was launched in 2015 by the Canadian Association of Research Libraries (CARL) to contribute to the shared stewardship of research data and address specific gaps in national research data management infrastructure in Canada.
+Portage was launched in 2015 by the Canadian Association of Research Libraries (CARL) to contribute to the shared stewardship of research data and to address specific gaps in national research data management infrastructure in Canada.
 In 2021 Portage joined the New Digital Research Infrastructure Organization (NDRIO).

 The Portage Network has grown to over 140 experts from 60 institutions across Canada.
 Portage collaborates with a broad range of stakeholders and partners locally, nationally, and internationally to build capacity and develop services and infrastructure so that all academic researchers in Canada have access to the support they need for research data management.